hulloanson/hullowheel-server/README.md

 apt-get install cmake make zlib1g zlib1g-dev libpthread-stubs0-dev
 ```

-I don't know other platforms.
+I don't know other systems.
 Please make a PR to this README if you know.
 Thanks.

 ### Build steps
 ```